jt-zhang/CardinalityEstimationTestbed/README.md

 `python data_process.py`
 - Next, generate training and testing queries of different distinct.\
 `python sql_generate.py`
-- Deepdb, Neuro need schemafile to be rewritten which is explained in the `run.sh`.
+- deepdb, neuro need schemafile to be rewritten which is explained in the `run.sh`.
 - Then refer to `run.sh` in each method folder to execute the code to get the result.

 ### Forest_&_power
 - Start by generating training and testing queries for different columns.\
 `cd CardinalityEstimationTestbed\Overall\forest_&_power`\
 `python generate_sql.py`
-- Deepdb need schemafile to be rewritten which is explained in the `run.sh`.
+- deepdb need schemafile to be rewritten which is explained in the `run.sh`.
 - Then refer to `forest.sh, power.sh` in each method folder to execute the code to get the result.